Jakkxu/port-checker/README.md

 ## Description

-Port Checker is a user-friendly utility designed to help you view all listening ports on your system and manage the processes associated with them.
-It provides a colorful terminal interface with various command options for both Windows and Linux/Unix environments.
+Port Checker is a user-friendly Linux utility designed to help you view all listening ports on your system and manage the processes associated with them.
+It provides a colorful terminal interface with various command options for managing network ports and processes.

 ## Features